lajp/testaustime-backend/docs/APISPEC.md

 ### GET /users/@me

-Gets the data of the authenticating user
+Gets the profile of the authenticating user

 Returns:
 ```